 Device Intensive: Medicare designated both the Prostatic Urethral Lift procedure HCPCS codes device intensive which requires that hospital claims not only report the most appropriate HCPCS code for the procedure, but also

-Non-Medicare: Some non-Medicare payers do not recognize HCPCS codes developed by CMS.
-It is recommended that you verify with each payer their coding requirements for outpatient facility claims.
+Non-Medicare: Some non-Medicare, commercial health plans do not recognize HCPCS codes developed by CMS.
+It is recommended that you verify with each health plan their coding requirements for outpatient facility claims.
 If CPT codes are recommended, CPT code 52441 will always be reported as only one unit while add-on CPT code 52442 may require multiple units be billed to report the exact number of additional implants used.

 CPT© codes and descriptions are copyright 2020 American Medical Association (AMA).